shinomakoi/sd-dreamer/README.md

 - Use the custom scripts in the 'scripts' folder if you wish.

-- 'small_batch' only works with 'optimized_txt2img.py'.
+- 'small_batch' only works with 'optimized_*' scripts.
 You can also use other modified txt2img and img2img scripts.
 The included inpaint.py is recommended for inpainting if you run out of VRAM.